mikesouza/serverless-import-apigateway/README.md

 sls deploy --restApiId ${RESTAPI_ID} --restApiRootResourceId ${ROOT_RESOURCE_ID}
 ```

-This is hacky and less than ideal.
+This is still a hacky and less than ideal solution.

+Enter this plugin- you can accomplish all of this and more *without* a shell script gluing things together!

 ## Install